 PCOS Awareness Association is a non-profit organization dedicated to the advocacy of polycystic ovarian syndrome (PCOS).
-The organization and its volunteers are dedicated to raising the awareness of this disorder worldwide, providing educational and support services to help women understand what the disorder is and how it can be treated.
-The Association also provides support for women diagnosed with PCOS to help them overcome the syndrome and decrease the impact of its associated health problems.
+The organization and its volunteers are dedicated to raising the awareness of this disorder worldwide, providing educational and support services to help people understand what the disorder is and how it can be treated.
+The Association also provides support for people diagnosed with PCOS to help them overcome the syndrome and decrease the impact of its associated health problems.

 Awareness helps the public understand that symptoms like irregular periods and pelvic pain are not something to be ignored and getting it checked is necessary.
 While there is no cure for PCOS, there are treatments that can help ease the stress and complications of specific symptoms.
 The more people that are informed of PCOS the better chances for early diagnosis.